-Former university boss of convicted ex-USA Gymnastics doctor arrested
+Police arrest former university boss of convicted ex-USA Gymnastics doctor

-(Reuters) - Police have arrested a former Michigan State University dean who supervised ex-USA Gymnastics physician Larry Nassar before the sports doctor was convicted of sexually abusing female athletes, the county sheriff said on Monday.
+(Reuters) - Police have arrested a former Michigan State University dean who supervised ex-USA Gymnastics physician Larry Nassar before the sports doctor was arrested and convicted of sexually abusing female athletes, the county sheriff said on Monday.

 “William Strampel is currently lodged at the Ingham County jail,” Ingham County Sheriff Scott Wriggelsworth told Reuters.